 It is our hope that we can look towards 2022 with open minds and open hearts.
 Regardless of how challenging it may be to return to work after time spent away over winter break, YOU, Title IX professionals, are critical to the safety and compliance efforts of your campuses and districts.
 You provide and facilitate support, comfort, equity, due process, and fairness.
 Who else can say they do all of those things?!
 Students and employees need you, even if they do not realize they need you…until they need you!
 Even then, we know that not everyone will be happy with the outcome of a Title IX matter, but we see YOU doing the right thing, following the process, and making a difference.

 So, as we begin 2022 with Title IX changes on the horizon, be kind to yourself.
 Do not expect perfection from yourself, but instead show up with persistence and dedication.
 Set your boundaries and stick to them.
 Lean on your colleagues, friends, and support systems.
 Give grace to yourself and others.
 This is hard work, but together, we can make it a great year.

-Count on ICS to keep you in the know about all the latest in Title IX.
-ICS provides a wide range of Title IX services, including its Community Access program (Higher Ed / K-12) and its live interactive trainings (Higher Ed / K-12).
+Blog post by ICS team member Betsy Smith.
+ICS provides a wide range of Title IX services, including its Community Access program and its live interactive trainings.
 Contact us for more information.